|Date of Birth||12 December 1949, Caterham, Surrey, England, UK|

 Nighy has also had an active career on the small screen, beginning with Agony (1979), and his first widely-recognized role was in 1991 mini-series The Men's Room (1991).
 He has also made a habit of working on television with Harry Potter director David Yates: projects together include State of Play (2003), The Young Visiters (2003), The Girl in the Café (2005) and Page Eight (2011).
 Nighy won a Golden Globe for his performance in Gideon's Daughter (2005).

-- IMDb Mini Biography By: Dianne Martin
+- IMDb Mini Biography By: Anonymous and Dianne Martin